simov/purest/README.md

 ###### Provider

-- **provider** - name of the provider from the [list of supported providers][purest-config] or any other name (in case of custom provider)
+- **provider** - name of the provider to use from the [list of supported providers][purest-config].

+> Alternatively this can be a any custom name, in case a custom provider is being defined through the `config` option (see below).

 ###### OAuth 1.0

 - **key** - `consumer_key` to use for all requests
 - **secret** - `consumer_secret` to use for all requests

-> These keys are just convenience shortcuts, as it's often required to make all of the requests through a single OAuth app, and specifying these values for each request can be irritating.<br><br>
+> These keys are just convenience shortcuts, as it's often required to make all of the requests through a single OAuth1.0 app, and specifying these values for each request can be irritating.<br><br>
 Both `key` and `secret` can be overridden for each request.
 Alternatively these values can be set throught the `defaults` option as well:<br>
 `{oauth:{consumer_key:'..', consumer_secret:'..'}}`.